It’s going to be a busy year for the black-legged ticks that carry Lyme disease and the up-and-coming babesiosis.

-Be animal savvy.
 Keep pets out of thickets.
-Raise wood piles off the ground.
-Consider deer fencing.
+Raise wood piles off the ground, and consider adding deer fencing to your yard.

 Thanks to: Kirby Stafford, Ph.D., Connecticut Agricultural Experiment Station